Skip to Main Content

 Best of all, you’ll…

-- Journey along the Columbia Icefields Parkway and learn more about geological history and glaciology, then stop at the famous Athabasca Glacier.
+• Journey along the Columbia Icefields Parkway and learn more about geological history and glaciology, with a local expert.

 General Notes